55th EFGS sharpens expeditionary skills in Ballast Cannon 26.1

-A U.S. Air Force F-16 Fighting Falcon assigned to the 55th Expeditionary Fighter Squadron takes off in the U.S. Air Force Central Command area of responsibility, Oct.
+U.S. Air Force 55th Expeditionary Fighter Generation Squadron Airmen conduct a pre-flight inspection on an F-16 during exercise Ballast Cannon 26.1, in the U.S. Air Force Central Command area of responsibility, Oct.
 15, 2025.
-F-16 pilots from the 55th EFGS supported Ballast Cannon 26.1 to enhance the Air Force’s ability to project combat power from forward locations.
+55th EFGS Airmen safeguard pilots and equipment through meticulous attention to detail during pre-flight operations.
 (U.S. Air Force photo by Senior Airman De’Quan Simmons)

 |Date Taken: